Madonna (name): Common association with American singer Madonna (b. 1958)

-After the debut of singer Madonna in the late 20th century (1980s), the name and term has been heavily associated to her according to several authors and publications.
-According to the Rock and Roll Hall of Fame, "Madonna is one of the most recognizable names in the world – and not just the world of music."

-Explanations vary.
-For example, anthologist Bruce Lansky, as reported in The Canberra Times, found that although Bible has some influence for perceptions of people's names, pop culture has a greater sway for it.
-He said: "Madonna Ciccone already has out stripped the Virgin Mother as the archetype for her name."
+Various publications have attributed a dominant association of the name to the American singer Madonna Ciccone since her debut in the 1980s.
+Explorations vary.
+For instance, anthologist Bruce Lansky, as reported The Canberra Times in 1991, said: "Madonna Ciccone already has out stripped the Virgin Mother as the archetype for her name."
 Lansky noted Madonna as a perfect example of someone shaped by her name or, in her case, the rejection of it.
-In a 1996 article for academic journal New Theatre Quarterly, Mark Watts wrote that "the persona (Ciccone) can be said to be signified of the word 'Madonna'.
+In an article published by the New Theatre Quarterly in 1996, Mark Watts wrote that "the persona (Ciccone) can be said to be signified of the word 'Madonna'.
 It embodies the indescribable combination of ideas that enters our mind when we think 'Madonna' —singer, star, exhibitionist, whataever".

-Singer's influence is also noted on the Internet Age landscape, mainly in simplified results on websites and search engines of general use.
-For example, art museum Castagnino+macro concurred that the viewpoint of the word "Madonna" has been changing, and Google results, for example, are virtually limited to Madonna Louise Veronica Ciccone, id est, Madonna.
+American singer's influence is noted on the Internet age landscape, notoriously in simplified results on websites and search engines of general wide use.
+For example, art museum Castagnino+macro concurred that the viewpoints of the word "Madonna" has been changed since its origin, and Google results, for instance, are virtually limited the singer.
 On the same plain, a contributor from art institution MoMA PS1 said that "Madonna as Mary doesn't even show up on the first five pages of a simple Google search".
-Musician turned-writer Alina Simone also noted singer's influence, by saying in Madonnaland (2016) "Google Madonna's name and the mother of Jesus is nowhere in sight".
-In her investigation, she described as "crushing" the flood of the information on the singer that are in constantly "growing".
+Musician turned-writer Alina Simone also noted singer's influence, by saying in Madonnaland (2016), "Google Madonna's name and the mother of Jesus is nowhere in sight".
+Speaking about the point, authors of Constantly Consume (2007), explained that unlike AltaVista, the dominant search engine when Google surfaced and required "labyrinthic" searches, such as "Madonna and not singer", Google simplified the query process by analyzing how often web sites are linked to other highly ranked sites.